 To find the right Rowenta steam iron for you, it’s important to choose one with the tank capacity, steam output, and other features that would serve you best.

-If you’re ready to buy a Rowenta steam iron, check out the matrix above for our top recommendations.
-For general info on Rowenta steam irons, continue reading this shopping guide.
+If you’re ready to buy a Rowenta steam iron, check out our top recommendations.
+For general info on Rowenta steam irons, read our shopping guide.

 A traditional dry iron has a smooth metal soleplate that glides over clothing, but a steam iron has a soleplate dotted with holes.
 When you fill the water tank and turn it on, steam passes through the holes and moistens your clothing.
 The steam softens the fabric, allowing you to easily smooth away wrinkles and creases with the sole plate.